 EAAA uses Datix software to record and monitor complaints for medical and non-medical incidents.
 Datix is the leading patient incident reporting software tool for healthcare risk management and adverse event reporting.

-In the first instance complaints may be made by:
+In the first instance complaints can be made via any of the following methods:

 - Telephone: Supporter Engagement Team on 03450 669 999